 Rate each of these on a 1 to 6 scale where 1 is no problem, 3 is a moderate problem, and 6 is a very serious problem.
 Keep in mind that you are to respond not on whether or not this is true for you, but the extent to which it is bothering you in your life.

-If you rate either of these as higher than a 3, it’s worthy of further evaluation and may warrant a visit to a diabetes educator or your health care provider.
+If you rate either of these as higher than a 3, it’s worthy of further evaluation and may warrant a visit with your primary care provider.
+You can even schedule a video visit with your provider to get support from the comfort of your own home.

 Find ways to cope